 Two numbers matter more than anything else:

 Start with the Vegas number.
-Take the game total and the spread and back out each team's implied team total (the points the market expects that side to score).
+Take the game total and the spread and back out each team's implied team total, the points the market expects that side to score.
 A player on an offense implied for 27 points has far more touchdown chances than the same player on an offense implied for 17.
 High implied totals are the scoring-expectation lever, so lead there.

 Then read the game script off the spread:

-Convert every number to an implied probability so you can compare apples to apples.
+Convert every number to an implied probability so you can compare them apples to apples.
 Here is the quick reference I keep in my head (the odds below are illustrative, not live lines):

 | Odds | Implied probability | What it means |